fpcastle/fpcastle.github.io/satnam/index.md

 to having tight control over resource utilization and performance.
-This allows us to specify, implement and formally verify high assurance systems in one model where specifications are plain Gallina functions that specify the desired behaviour of a hardware component.
+This allows us to specify, implement and formally verify high assurance systems in one model where specifications are plain Gallina functions that specify the desired behaviour of hardware components.
 Our system can extract circuit descriptions from our Coq DSL to SystemVerilog for implementation on FPGA circuits.

-We are also planning on building on this work to also tackle co-design of software and hardware where we extract both C code (or RISC-V machine code) and SystemVerilog and a register or bus-interface so we can reason about the end-to-end behaviour of a systems comprising hardware *and* software.
+We are also planning on building on this work to also tackle the co-design of software and hardware where we extract both C code (or RISC-V machine code) and SystemVerilog and a register or bus-interface so we can reason about the end-to-end behaviour of a system comprising hardware *and* software.